Wood rot & trim repair in The Woodlands, TX — free written estimate.

 Always investigate behind visible rot.
 Surface rot often indicates moisture has been getting in for years, and the wall sheathing or framing behind may also be compromised.
 We probe and inspect during demo.
 If we find hidden damage, we document with photos and discuss options before adding scope to your bill.

 Yes — and they often happen together (termites prefer moist wood).
 We can't tell for sure without proper inspection but we'll flag if we suspect termites during demo.
-If termites are confirmed, we recommend treatment by a licensed pest control company before we replace wood; otherwise the new wood gets infested too.
+If termites are confirmed, we recommend treatment by a professional pest control company before we replace wood; otherwise the new wood gets infested too.

 Free written quote within 48 hours.
 Most projects start within 1–2 weeks.